Swimming Pool, Hot Tub, or Spa Permit Requirements in New York City, NY

 If you live in an HOA community: many HOAs regulate pool placement, fencing requirements, and equipment screening (pump/filter visibility).
 Some communities prohibit above-ground pools entirely.
 Check your CC&Rs before planning.

-Estimated Project Timeline in New York City
+Estimated Project Timeline

-Here's a typical timeline for a swimming pool / hot tub project in New York City, NY:
+Here's a typical timeline for a swimming pool, hot tub, or spa project:

 Week 1